olcf/olcf-user-docs/systems/rhea_user_guide.rst

 56 hardware threads for increased parallelism.

 .. note::
-    To access the gpu partition, batch job submissions should request ``-lpartition=gpu``.
+    To access the gpu partition, batch job submissions should request ``-p gpu``.

 Please see the :ref:`batch-queues-on-rhea` section to learn about the queuing policies for these two partitions.
 Both compute partitions are accessible